reillypascal/personalsite-ssg/pages/digital-garden/tutorials/how-to-set-up-webmentions.md

 Once you've added it, you can click “Get Setup Code” next to your site (should be available on your “[sites](https://webmention.io/settings/sites)” tab after adding the URL).
 This will generate a tag you can copy and paste into the `<head>` element of your page — something like `<link rel="webmention" href="https://webmention.io/reillyspitzfaden.com/webmention" />`.
 You can also just copy my example here, replacing “reillyspitzfaden.com” with your own URL.
 You're now ready to go!

 If you want to stop here, you can simply link to the endpoint for your site — should look like <https://webmention.io/reillyspitzfaden.com/webmention>, or in other words, the URL you put in the `href=""` field above.
 People can send you webmentions by putting their post link in the “Source URL” field and your post link in the “Target URL” one.
+You can view your mentions by going to the dashboard on Webmention\.io — <https://webmention.io/dashboard> — while signed in.

-If you want to validate that your mentions are working properly, you can use [webmention.rocks](https://webmention.rocks/), which has a list of tests you can run with helpful feedback.
+If you want to validate that your mentions are working properly, you can use [webmention.rocks](https://webmention.rocks/), which has a list of tests you can run, with helpful feedback.

 In summary: two lines of HTML in the `<head>` tag, plus a link to your endpoint on each post is plenty to get up and running!